terichadbourne/offline-first-project-manager/readme.md

 ### Test offline data entry and syncing between devices (PouchDB & CouchDB):
 A new PouchDB database will be created in each browser you use to test the app.
-A great way to explore the offline syncing powers of PouchDB and CouchDB is to load the site in both Chrome and Firefox (modern implementations of which support Service Workers), thinking of them each as a different user or device.
+A great way to explore the offline syncing powers of PouchDB and CouchDB is to load the site in both Chrome and Firefox (modern implementations of which support service workers), thinking of them each as a different user or device.

 You can now explore what happens if one user is online and another isn't.
 To do this, set just one browser to offline mode.
 (In Chrome, open the developer tools and select Network or Applications and then check the Offline box.
 In Firefox, go to Web Developer, then check Work Offline.
 In either case, you must refresh the page for the effect to take the place.)

 Because the app files are hosted locally, this process will only simulate disconnecting from the remote CouchDB database, not from the resources that make up the page itself (the HTML, CSS, and JS files that create the user experience).

-### Testing caching of resources (Service Worker):
+### Testing caching of resources (service workers):
 In order to simulate loading the page from scratch while you're offline (after at least once accessing it while online), you'll need to kill the local server you started (by typing `Ctrl-C` in Terminal) and refresh the page.
-The
-Service Worker should have cached relevant resources so you should see no change in functionality with this test.
-(On a website without a Service Worker, you'd be seeing a 404(?) error or Chrome's famous downasaur.)
+The service worker should have cached relevant resources so you should see no change in functionality with this test.
+(On a website without a service worker, you'd be seeing a 404(?) error or Chrome's famous downasaur.)

-### Testing installing to homescreen (Web App Manifest):
+### Testing installing to homescreen (web wpp manifest):
 Instructions coming soon.

 ## The project's file structure